Breeding birds: 87,000 pairs

 Swifts feed on insects that they catch flying in the air but avoid stinging insects.
 They drink by flying low over water scooping up the water with a wide open mouth.

 Swifts can be seen between April and August.
-They are seen all over the year but you will need to look up into the sky to see them; they do not perch on wires as swallows do.
+They are seen all over the UK except the far north west of Scotland but you will need to look up into the sky to see them in flight; they do not perch on wires as swallows do.

 Common swifts can sleep on the wing and will even mate while flying.
 Young swifts may spend up to 3 years permanently in the air before they need to land for their first breeding season.